bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 A few Seagate Central specific modifications need to be made to the Debian system.

-First, we need to install the "u-boot-tools" Debian package on the Seagate Central using the following command issued as root on the Seagate Central.
+First, we need to install the "u-boot-tools" and "dbus" Debian packages on the Seagate Central.
+These packages provide functionality that we'll depend on later in the procedure.
+Using the command issued as root on the Seagate Central to install these packages.

-    apt-get -y install u-boot-tools
+    apt-get -y install u-boot-tools dbus

 The important "fw_printenv" and "fw_setenv" utilities which manipulate the u-boot environment variables should now been installed.
 We need to create the configuration file